The goal is the same as the standard version. The strategy, however, is a bit different

 THAT'S WRONG!

-Only two positions are valid - they lead to a successful resolution.
-The other two will result in a swap of the last two edges, making the cube impossible to solve
+The other two will result in a swap of the last two edges, making the cube seem impossible to solve - until you realise you just need to relocate the already placed edges, OY and YG

 To resolve this, simply relocate the two edges OY and YG to their adjacent positions.